szyminson/jsos-msg-lookup/README.md

 You can use this mode to verify if jml works well and if given credentials are correct.
 Every minute you should receive (as test messages) 3 emails with 3 newest (not only unread) retrieved messages from your JSOS inbox.

 ### Normal mode
-In this mode jml does exactly what description says.
+Default mode.
+Behaviour of jml running this mode is described in description part of this readme.